Disentangling Decentralized Finance (DeFi) Compositions: Introduction

 Decentralized Finance (DeFi) stands for a new paradigm that aims to disrupt established financial markets.
 It offers financial services in the form of \emph{smart contracts}, which are executable software programs deployed on top of distributed ledger technologies (DLT) such as Ethereum.
 Despite being a relatively recent development, we can already observe rapid growth in DeFi protocols enabling lending of virtual assets, exchanging them for other virtual assets without intermediaries, or betting on future price developments in the form of derivatives like options and futures.
 The term ``financial lego'' is sometimes used because DeFi services can be \emph{composed} into new financial products and services.

-As an example of DeFi composition, consider Figure~\ref{fig:composition_example}, which illustrates a user interacting with the \emph{1inch} decentralized exchange (DEX) aggregator Web service\footnote{\url{https://app.1inch.io}}.
-The user holds an amount of \textit{BAT} tokens and wants to swap them to \textit{USDT} tokens.
-Using the Web application, she creates a transaction against the \emph{1inch} contract, which in turn triggers a sequence of two swaps on two DeFi protocols within the same transaction: from \textit{BAT} to \textit{WETH} on \emph{UniSwap} and thereafter from \textit{WETH} to \textit{USDT} on \emph{SushiSwap}.
+As an example of a DeFi composition, consider Figure~\ref{fig:composition_example}, which illustrates a user interacting with the \emph{1inch} decentralized exchange (DEX) aggregator Web service\footnote{\url{https://app.1inch.io} (this and all the following links were accessed on June 15 2022)}.
+The user holds an amount of \textit{USDT} tokens and wants to swap them to \textit{KYL} tokens.
+Using the Web application and her \emph{externally owned account (EOA)}, she creates a transaction against the \emph{1inch} contract, which in turn triggers a sequence of two swaps on two DeFi protocols within the same transaction, from \textit{USDT} to \textit{WETH} on \emph{SushiSwap} and thereafter from \textit{WETH} to \textit{KYL} on \emph{UniSwap}.
 In this paper, we study such single transaction DeFi interactions and the networks that arise when combining multiple DeFi transactions.

-{\textbf{Motivation.}} Within the last year, the total value of tokens held by smart contracts underlying the DeFi protocols has reached \DeFiTotalValue billion USD~\cite{defipulse:2021a}, a growth rate that central banks increasingly perceive as a risk (cf.~\cite{Schaer:2021a}).
-While decentralization of finance offers many opportunities, such as technological innovation or new governance models, it can also undermine established forms of accountability and erode the effectiveness of financial regulation and enforcement.
-If these protocols are not understood and adopted more broadly, they could have unforeseeable systemic effects on financial markets and our society as a whole, as seen in the 2008 financial crisis~\cite{kirilenko2017flash}.